Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     !!!
 Note "Pilot Jobs"

-        Unlike most other workflow engines, Parsl is built for the [pilot job model](https://en.wikipedia.org/wiki/Pilot_job) where the allocated nodes continually pull in new tasks to run.
+        Unlike most other workflow engines, Parsl is built for the [pilot job model](https://en.wikipedia.org/wiki/Pilot_job) where the allocated nodes continually pull in new jobs to run.
 This makes it possible to avoid submitting a large number of small jobs to the scheduler, which can be inefficient from a queuing perspective.

 === "Prefect"